 The fractional order differential and integral operators are non-local operators.
 This is one reason why fractional calculus theory provides an excellent instrument for description of memory and hereditary properties of various physical processes.
 Therefore, the application of fractional calculus theory has become a focus of international academic research.
 This calculus theory has also become popular among academics working on inequality.
 For example, Dragomir established some Ostrowski type inequalities including Riemann-Liouville fractional integrals for various classes of functions in [14-16].
 Afterwards, some authors provided Ostrowski type fractional inequalities for double integrals in [17-18].
-For recent studies about Ostrowski type inequalities involving Riemann-Liouville fractional integrals for functions whose higher-order derivatives are bounded.
+For recent studies about Ostrowski type inequalities involving Riemann-Liouville fractional integrals, the reader may look over [19-20], [8], and the references there in.
+Now, we give inequalities including Riemann-Liouville Fractional Integrals for functions whose higher-order derivatives are bounded.
 These identities are provided by Erden et al. in [21].